melodyma/wai-tutorials/source/navigation/styling.html.erb.md

   - G183
 ---

-There are no definitive rules on how a menu should look like, but a few design patterns have emerged on how and where menus appear on the page, especially for main menus.
+There are no definitive rules on how a menu should look, but a few design patterns have emerged on how and where menus appear on the page, especially for main menus.

 While in-text links usually need an underline to help people with low vision or color blindness distinguish them from the surrounding text, this is not needed for links in menus if the menu can be clearly identified as such.
 If icons or images are used in links, an appropriate alternative text should be provided.
 See [Images Tutorial](/images/functional.html) for more advice.

 ## Vertical Menu

 A vertical menu provides space for a lot of links as all items can be easily reached by scrolling the page.
-Vertical menus are often in small columns on the side of the page which may lead to longer words overlapping the menu bar or get cut off, which is a potential accessibility barrier.
+Vertical menus are often in small columns on the side of the page which may lead to longer words overlapping the menu bar or being cut off, which is a potential accessibility barrier.
 This often happens when the user increases the font size, or when the website is translated into other languages.

 {::nomarkdown}
 <%= sample_start %>